 Peterson AFB is located adjacent to the Colorado Springs Airport (COS) on approximately 1,277 acres near the City of Colorado Springs, El Paso County, Colorado.
 A vicinity map showing the Base and surrounding area is provided in Figure 1.
-The 21st Space Wing (SW) is the host unit for Peterson AFB.
-The 21st SW's mission is to provide and employ global capabilities to ensure space superiority to defend our nation and allies.
-The 21st SW, headquartered at Peterson AFB, is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.
-The 21st SW provides missile warning and space control to U.S.-Canadian North American Aerospace Defense Command (NORAD) and U.S. Strategic Command through a network of command and control units and ground based sensors operated by geographically separated units around the world.
-In addition to the 21st Space Wing, Peterson AFB is home to NORAD, Northern Command, United States Space Command, United States Northern Command (USNORTHCOM), Air Force Space Command, and the 302nd Airlift Wing.
+The Peterson-Schriever Garrison (P-S GAR) is the host unit for Peterson AFB.
+The P-S GAR mission is to provide and employ global capabilities to ensure space superiority to defend our nation and allies.
+The P-S GAR, headquartered at Peterson AFB, is the Air Force's only organization providing missile warning and space control to unified commanders and combat forces worldwide.
+The P-S GAR provides missile warning and space control to U.S.-Canadian North American Aerospace Defense Command (NORAD) and U.S. Strategic Command through a network of command and control units and ground-based sensors operated by geographically separated units around the world.
+In addition to the P-S GAR, Peterson AFB is home to NORAD, Northern Command, United States Space Command, United States Northern Command (USNORTHCOM), Air Force Space Command, and the 302nd Airlift Wing.
 The 302nd Airlift Wing operates and maintains the aircraft assigned to Peterson AFB.